 \subsubsection{Klein Bottle Dataset}

 The Klein bottle dataset consists of 15,875 points sampled from the Klein Bottle embedded in $\R^5$.
 The dataset is obtained from the Gudhi library \cite{clement2014gudhi}.
 The lens function is the projection map onto the first coordinate normalized.
 In \figref{klein-bottle-result}, we present Mapper graphs along with the parameters used.
-The reference Mapper graph has a long cycle with several flares (branches).
-Our $G$-Mapper produces a very similar graph in 16 iterations.
+The reference Mapper graph exhibits a long cycle with several flares (branches).
+The G-Mapper algorithm produces a highly similar graph in 16 iterations.
+10pt